dhershman1/simple-card/README.md

 A smaller surogate to my [simply_valid](https://github.com/dhershman1/simply_valid) module

-A simple credit card system that runs validation for dates, cvn, and card numbers.
-Uses the Luhn Algorithm for card number validation
+A simple credit card system that runs validation for credit cards it uses a luhn algorithm for number validation and has a solid array of numbers to find and validate card types against.

 ## Changelog